etkayapar/bamRefine/README.md

 Upon installation of the package, the command `bamrefine` should be available to you.

-Don't forget to deactivate your virtual environment after you are done using this software:
+To deactivate your virtual environment after you are done using this software, type:

 ```
 deactivate
 ```

 ### From source

 You can also install `bamrefine` from a local download of this repository:

 to do so, first download the latest release (or the specific version you want to install) from the [github releases page](https://github.com/etkayapar/bamRefine/tags), and uncompress the downloaded archive.
-We recommend installing `bamrefine` into its own virtual environment.
+We recommend installing `bamrefine` into its own virtual environment[^1].

 First create and activate your virtual environment: